Phonics and Reading: Nurturing Confidence from the Very Beginning

 Without an understanding of the relationship between letters and sounds, the process of reading cannot occur.

-An instructional reading program that combines phonics, sight words, and opportunities for regular reading is the most effective way children can learn to read.
+An instructional reading program like Reading Eggs that combines phonics, sight words and opportunities for regular reading practice, has been shown to be a highly effective way to help children learn to read.
+Try Reading Eggs for free today with a 30‑day trial.

 The program is easy to follow and highly motivating for young learners, which encourages them to keep learning and improving from beginning to end.